-Comment about appropriate level of ISV 7 to 18 • An ISV at or near the bottom of the range will be appropriate if- (a) the injury requires an ileostomy or colostomy for less than 3 months; and (b) bowel function returns to normal; and (c) there are no ongoing symptoms.

-• An ISV at or near the top of the range will be appropriate if- (a) the injury requires temporary surgical diversion of the bowel, for example, an ileostomy or colostomy; and (b) there is ongoing intermittent abnormal bowel function requiring medication.
+Comment a of ISV bout appropriate level 7 to 18 at or near the bottom of ge will be appropriate ile e injury requires an costomy or colostomy r less than 3 months; and wel function returns to rmal; and , , ere are no ongoing mptoms. • at or near the top of the vill be appropriate if- tei di ex e injury requires mporary surgical version of the bowel, for ample, an ileostomy or lostomy; and int bo ere is ongoing termittent abnormal owel function requiring edication.